 A: Any government agency.

 In light of recent race issues in the United States, many municipalities both at the city and state levels have begun celebrating what?

 A: Malcolm X Day and Rosa Parks Day in addition to Martin Luther King, Jr. Day.

 Today, the United States is the 85th most what?

-A: Ethnically diverse country in the world.
+A: Ethnically diverse country